 - as a written down series of 'steps'

 - in the form of a drawing or diagram,

-- demonstrated to the whole group.
+- ♦ demonstrated to the whole group.

-Students are asked to discuss whether the principles of play are still present in all three versions of the game.
+Discuss whether the principles of play are still present in all three versions of the game.

-6. PLAY CONTINUUM: FORMS OF PLAY AND THE ROLE OF ADULTS IN CHILDREN'S PLAY
+F. PLAY CONTINUUM: FORMS OF PLAY AND THE ROLE OF ADULTS IN CHILDREN'S PLAY